|

 Serial format Tx-00000 was again used, still with a small keystone serial

 separator.
-Again, format TR-00000 was used for farm tractors, but trailer plates never got that high.
+Again, format TR-00000 was used for farm tractors, but trailer plates on this base never got

 colors continued to be the same as those of truck plate stickers.
 Expiration dates may have continued to be